What are Varicose Veins?

 Normal lower extremity venous structure and function

-The primary function of any vein is to return blood from the peripheries of our body to the heart.
-Likewise, the primary function of any artery is to supply blood to organs of our body, thereby carrying blood from heart to our peripheries.
+The primary function of a vein is to return blood from the peripheries of our body to the heart.
+Likewise, the primary function of an artery is to supply blood to our organs, thereby carrying blood from heart to our peripheries.

-The lower extremity venous system consists of deep veins located in the deep tissue adjacent to the calf muscles, superficial veins, also known as the saphenous system, and perforator veins that connect the two systems, transporting blood from the superficial to the deep veins.
-Veins fill normally via slow capillary inflow and are equipped with valves that open only one-way, supporting a unidirectional blood flow toward the heart.
+The lower extremity venous system consists of deep veins, located in the deep tissue adjacent to the calf muscles; superficial veins, closer to the surface of the skin; and perforator veins that connect the two systems.
+Veins fill via slow capillary inflow and are equipped with valves that open only one-way, supporting a unidirectional blood flow toward the heart.